 - (h) Serious rule infractions.
 Complaint for conduct such as insubordination, drunkenness on duty, sleeping on duty, neglect of duty, false statements or malingering. - (i) Minor rule infractions.
 Complaint for conduct such as untidiness, tardiness, faulty driving, or failure to follow procedures. - 2.2.3 The Rules and regulations shall provide for uniform classification of the resolution of complaints as follows: - (a) Sustained.
 A preponderance of the evidence shows an officer violated any law; regulation; directive, guideline, policy, or procedure issued by the Attorney General or County Prosecutor; agency protocol; standing operating procedure; rule; or training. - (b) Unfounded.
-A preponderance of the evidence shows that the alleged misconduct did not occur. - (c) Exonerated.
-A preponderance of the evidence shows the alleged conduct did occur, but did not violate any law; regulation; directive, guideline, policy, or procedure issued by the Attorney General or County Prosecutor; agency protocol; standing operating procedure; rule; or training. - (d) Not Sustained.
+A preponderance of the evidence shows that the alleged conduct did not occur. - (c) Exonerated.
+A preponderance of the evidence shows the alleged conduct did occur, but did not violate any law; regulation; directive, guideline, policy, or procedure issued by the Attorney General or County Prosecutor; agency protocol; standing operating procedure; rule; or training.
+(For example, at the conclusion of an investigation into an excessive force allegation, the agency finds that the officer used force (alleged conduct) but that the force was not excessive (alleged violation).) - (d) Not Sustained.
 The investigation failed to disclose sufficient evidence to clearly prove or disprove the allegation. - 2.2.4 In addition, the rules and regulations should set forth a schedule of possible penalties an officer might receive when discipline is imposed.
 The rules and regulations may incorporate a system of progressive discipline.
 Progressive discipline serves an important role in the process by which the agency deals with complaints of misconduct or inappropriate behavior.
 In lieu of discipline, counseling, re-training, enhanced supervision, oral reprimand and performance notices can be used as instructional or remedial devices to address deficiencies or inadequate performance. - 2.2.5 In providing a range of penalties, the agency can use the disciplinary process to achieve the basic goals of instruction and address inappropriate behavior before minor problems escalate into major problems.
 At the same time, the subject officer should be made aware that repeated violations of the agency's rules will result in progressive discipline.
-An internal affairs complaint that has a disposition of exonerated, unfounded or not sustained should not be used to effect progressive discipline. - 2.2.6 A system of progressive discipline can include the following elements: - (a) Oral reprimand or performance notice; - (b) Written reprimand; - (c) Monetary fine;2 - (d) Suspension without pay;
+An internal affairs complaint that has a disposition of exonerated, unfounded or not sustained should not be used to effect progressive discipline. - 2.2.6 A system of progressive discipline can include the following elements: - (a) Oral reprimand or performance notice; - (b) Written reprimand;